geudde/attic-chest/pages/05.season-4/05.meeting-50/02.exchange/docs.md

 And longed to taste the Spartan broth
 And now a lamprey would delight in
 More than a haddock or a whiting.
-And since th’improvement of her charms
+And since th’ improvement of her charms
 A lady’s fancy always warms
 Fain would she now her form enhance
 By robes of Grecian elegance,